-My passion is to reach teenagers and women that view themselves as worthless, disposable, and damaged beyond repair, who are in a cycle of self-destruction, and continue to make bad choices because of the hurt and pain that they feel from their past.
-I know this feeling.
+I want every woman to know they have value and worth so it is my heart and passion to reach women who view themselves as worthless, disposable, and damaged beyond repair, who are in a cycle of self-destruction, and continue to make unhealthy choices because of the hurt and pain that they feel from their past.

-When I was a little girl I was sexually abused by a family member for several years, and then raped by a man close to our family at age 15.
-I had no self-worth.
-I was damaged beyond repair.
-I didn't know what innocence was or how to preserve it.
-And whether it’s a choice you made or a choice made for you, having that purity and innocence taken from you causes you to feel like it’s something that you can’t get back.
-Being reckless with my choices because I was hurt and was searching for something that I couldn't find in this world.
-But when you’re stuck in that cycle you can’t see that.
+When I was a little girl, I was repetitively sexually abused by a family member for years, and then raped by a man close to our family at age 15.
+I felt like I had no self-worth, no value, nothing to offer anyone, and was damaged beyond repair.
+I had no clue what innocence was or how to preserve it.
+Whether it’s a choice you made or a choice made for you, having that purity and innocence taken from you causes you to feel like it’s something that you will never get back.
+Being stuck in this cycle of pain and hurt I became reckless with my choices searching for something that I couldn't find in this world.
+However, when you are stuck in that cycle, you cannot see that.

 At age 17 when I was a junior in high school, I dropped out of school and moved out of my mother’s house.
-I was living carelessly without consideration of the consequences of my actions.
+I was living carelessly without care or consideration of the consequences of my actions.
 I became pregnant in October.
-I remember when I saw that test, oddly enough; I had peace, happiness, and joy.
-In that moment I felt complete.
-I felt that God had given me, the most beautiful gift in the world, the love, hope, and the joy that had been taken from me.
-I knew instantly that my life had to change.
-My child needed more from a mother.
+Oddly enough, I will never forget when I saw that test; I had peace, happiness, and joy.
+At that moment, I felt complete.
+I felt like God had given me the most beautiful gift in the world.
+The hope, love, and the joy that had been taken from me.
+I instantly knew that my life had to change.
+My child needed a better environment and more from a mother.
 I was going to have to be responsible and get my life back on track.
-So I moved back home, I reenrolled in high school, and began preparing for a life with my daughter.
-As the pregnancy continued I was filled with so much love and excitement.
-Feeling your child move for the first time just takes your breath away.
+So, I moved back home, I reenrolled in high school, and began preparing for a life for my daughter.
+As the pregnancy continued, I was filled with so much love and excitement.
+Hearing your baby’s heartbeat and feeling her move for the first time just takes your breath away.

-A few months before my due date, my mother gave me a pregnancy plan; I think to show me the reality of what becoming a parent takes.
-Not just emotionally, more than just the love, but the financial side of it as well.
+To show me the reality of parenthood, a few months before my due date my mom gave me a pregnancy plan.
+She wanted me to be prepared for motherhood not just the love, not just emotionally, but the financial side of it as well.
 I remember looking at that plan and doing my research.
 The amount of diapers, formula, wipes, clothes and how much all those things cost.
 Going to school in the morning, working in the evening.
 How was I going to show her my love?
-How was I going to be there to protect her and make sure she never experienced the pain and hurt that I had.
-I began feeling helpless and overwhelmed and all those feelings of hurt and unworthiness came flooding back.
-When adoption was suggested, it hurt and truly it made me angry.
+How was I going to be there to protect her and make sure she never experienced the same pain and hurt I had to live through?
+I wanted better for her.
+I began feeling helpless, overwhelmed and all those feelings of hurt and unworthiness came flooding back.
+When adoption was suggested, it was like a knife straight to the heart and truly it made me angry, and I am not sure angry is even a strong enough word.
 How could some couple be better for my daughter than me?
-How could strangers give her a better life than I could?
-The thought of placing my child into the arms of strangers scared me.
-How could I ensure they would give my child the life she deserved, the life I couldn’t.
-But I went to Gladney Center for Adoption and sat down with a counselor to begin exploring the option and what adoption could mean for my daughter.
-My heart just sank and broke into pieces with the realization that adoption was going to be the best life for my child.
-She wasn’t going to be raised by strangers, but rather raised in a family with a mother and a father that love her unconditionally, who want her, who are ready to complete their family with this beautiful precious child.
+How could strangers give her a better life than me?
+The thought of placing my daughter into the arms of strangers scared me.
+It completely terrified me.
+How could I ensure they would give my child the life she deserved.
+Love her, protect her, provide for her, and give her the life I couldn’t.
+To appease my mom and to be able to say “yes I explored all option” I went to Gladney Center for Adoption and sat down with a counselor.
+We began exploring the option and what adoption could mean for my daughter.
+My heart just sank and broke into pieces with the realization that making an adoption plan would give my daughter the best opportunities for the best life.
+The realization that she was not going to be raised by strangers, but raised as part of a family with a mother and a father that would love her unconditionally, who have longed for her, and who are ready to complete their family with this beautiful precious child.

 Left: At Chuck E Cheese with Randy and Dustin | Right: Me with Jane and Dustin

-As I began to plan for Morgan’s arrival, I requested Jane, Randy, and Dustin be at the hospital for my scheduled C-section.
+As I began to plan for my daughter’s arrival, I requested Jane, Randy, and Dustin be at the hospital for my scheduled C-section.
 My desire was for them to hold their daughter before anyone else.
-I had done a lot of research and I wanted to insure a healthy bond between Morgan and her family.
-So they were there.
-It was their eyes that she saw, there touch she felt and their love that she felt immediately after being born.
-I remember waking up from the anesthesia, and seeing them holding their daughter and seeing Dustin’s smile beaming from ear to ear.
+I had done a lot of research and I wanted to insure a healthy bond between my daughter and her family.
+So, they were there.
+It was their eyes that she saw, their touch she felt and their love that she felt immediately after being born.
+I remember waking up from the anesthesia and seeing them holding their daughter and seeing Dustin’s smile beaming from ear to ear.
 I could see the joy, love and completeness they felt.
-While it was painful, it was so comforting to see that Morgan wasn’t going to be an adopted child, she was their daughter and their family was complete.
+While it was painful, it was so comforting to see that my daughter wasn’t going to be an adopted child, she was their daughter and their family was complete.

-It’s been 18 years now and my daughter has lived an amazing life.
+It’s been 26 years now and my daughter has lived a full and amazing life completely loved and supported by her parents.
 She is happy and healthy.
-She is currently attending a major Christian university.
-Because of her parents she never had to doubt how loved and wanted she was.
-She knows that her parents love her unconditionally.
+She is finishing up college at Oregon State and will pursue a career in Psychology.
+Because of her parents, she never had to doubt how loved and wanted she was.
 They have given her everything because she was their own.
-But she also knows that her birth family loves her just as much and that she wasn’t unwanted, that she wasn’t a mistake.
-God has a plan for her life and I am thankful that He entrusted me to begin it.
+Because of her parents, she also knows that her birth family loves her just as much and that she was not a mistake.
+God has a plan for her life, and I am thankful that He entrusted me to begin it.
 I’m thankful that He orchestrated every event so that I could find Jane and Randy, the family I have no doubt she was supposed to be with.
-Sometimes it’s less about a mother’s heart and desire as it is about your child’s life and wanting them to have better.
-Wanting her to have all her needs met.
-Not having her live through and see the cycles of self-destruction that I was in.
+Sometimes it’s less about a mother’s heart and desire of it, as it is about your child’s life and wanting them to have better.
+I wanted her to have all her needs met and not live through and see the cycles of self-destruction that I was in.
 Morgan’s life was not a mistake, she was born with a purpose, and by God’s grace she will fulfill His calling on her life.